alperozisik/dockerLab/README.md

 If port **8080** is not port-forwarded on the Host replace it with one which is forwarded, in order to access it from your browser.

-If you see a webpage saying `Welcome to nginx!` then you're done!
+If you see a webpage saying `Welcome to nginx!` then you're done!

 If you look at the console output from docker, you see nginx producing a line of text for each time a browser hits the webpage:
 ```shell